matospiso/recsys24-abs-ease/README.md

 **Splitting methodology**: we use *strong generalization* in our experiments, i.e. the entire user/session interaction history is assigned to either training, validation or testing split.
 In particular, we select all users/sessions with 3+ positive and 3+ negative interactions for validation and testing (split in 1:3 ratio).
 For more details, see individual preprocessing notebooks.

+**Preprocessing notes**: We further sparsify interactions in the training split to increase sparsity of item co-occurrence.
+This is motivated by one of the goals of our experiments: showing that by using absolute value of weights, we are able to recover related even without observing item co-occurrence (we expect larger improvement for higher top-$k$); when co-occurrences are frequent, we expect the models to perform similarly because direct co-occurrences dominate the computed item-item scores.
+Moreover, for training, we use only *positive* interactions (see Section 3.2 of the paper).

 To recreate the preprocessed datasets, place the raw dataset files (`ratings.csv` for MovieLens, `beer_reviews.csv` for BeerAdvocate) in `./data/movielens/` resp. `./data/beeradvocate/` directory and re-run the notebooks:
 - `preprocessingMovieLens.ipynb` for the MovieLens dataset.
 - `preprocessingBeerAdvocate.ipynb` for the BeerAdvocate dataset.